 Modern Dentistry Techniques & Materials

 Invasive tooth decay can leave you with cavities, eroding away at your protective enamel layer and possibly infecting the inner dentin and root structures of your teeth.
-Our dental staff is exceptionally trained and highly experienced with performing composite resin fillings to help repair and protect your affected teeth.
+Our dental staff at Gallery 32 Dental Arts is exceptionally trained and highly experienced with performing composite resin fillings to help repair and protect your affected teeth.

 Whereas metal-based amalgam fillings used to be the only option for filling in dental caries, years of advancements and developments in materials capable and effective enough to restore and enhance decayed teeth have resulted with many dentists preferring the use of composite resin fillings.
 Our office uses the latest tooth-colored restorative devices to provide seamless dental work that is not only appealing to the eye, but also rehabilitative for the support of your tooth function.